Never do Crossfit!

 The kidneys then get backed up.
 You can have kidney failure.
 Other organs can then fail.
 Some people have needed amputations.
 Some people have died.

 These are the extremes that people in Crossfit will push you toward.
 It’s irresponsible.
 What’s worse is that they make fun of people when they approach that level of pain, and even encourage them to work through it anyway.
 They even have a cartoon mocking people who complain about pain called Uncle Rhabdo The Clown.
-It cannot be repeated enough: “No Pain, No Gain” is a complete falsehood.
+I cannot repeat it enough: “No Pain, No Gain” is a complete falsehood.
 Work toward growth, not injury.
 The former creates discomfort, the latter creates pain.
 You have to learn to distinguish the two.

 Also, according to Bryan Pyfferoen at www.TheBarbellSpin.com, the 2017 Crossfit California Regionals have already seen 36 pectoral tears as of May 30.
-The number and type of other injuries is not mentioned specifically, but it would be safe to assume there are many.
+He does not mention the number and type of other injuries specifically, but it would be safe to assume there are many.
 What’s even more disturbing than these huge number of serious accidents is the overly long essays many of the participants have written about their injuries.
 Many read as if they are apologizing for committing treason.
 Grape was definitely their favorite flavor.